awsdocs/amazon-connect-admin-guide/doc_source/data-streaming.md

 1. Enable encryption for recordings of conversations or scheduled reports\.

-1. Create a customer master key \(CMK\) to use for encryption\.
+1. Create a customer managed key to use for encryption\.

-1. Choose the same CMK for the Kinesis data stream that you use for scheduled reports or recordings of conversations\.
+1. Choose the same customer managed key for the Kinesis data stream that you use for scheduled reports or recordings of conversations\.

    For more information, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.